 The Bibra deposit is hosted within a thick, shallow-dipping gold mineralised structure which is amenable to low-cost open pit mining with mineralisation starting close to the surface.
 The deposit remains open in down-plunge positions and potential exists for strike extensions and stacked mineralised lodes

 Bibra is part of a large-scale Archaean-aged gold mineralized system.
-The deposit is hosted within a package of deformed volcanic and meta-sedimentary rocks, mineralisation has developed on at least two parallel, shallow dipping structures; supergene laterite and oxide mineralization has developed over the structures close to surface.
+The deposit is hosted within a package of deformed volcanic and meta-sedimentary rocks, mineralisation has developed on at least three parallel, shallow dipping structures; supergene laterite and oxide mineralization has developed close to surface.

 The deposit is oxidized to average depths of 50-70m.
-Significantly, a gold-enriched, horizontal laterite zone lies within 15m of surface, containing 1.54 million tonnes @ 1.4 g/t Au for 67,600oz (within the abovementioned 1,114,000 oz resource).
+Significantly, a gold-enriched, horizontal laterite zone lies within 15m of surface.
 The shallow dipping (25-30 degrees from horizontal) nature of mineralisation is amenable to efficient open-pit mining and relatively low waste: ore stripping ratios.

 Notes on the November 2017 Mineral Resource Estimate:

-2. Discrepancy in summation may occur due to rounding.
+1. Discrepancy in summation may occur due to roundings

-3. The mineralisation has been wireframe modelled using a 0.3g/t Au assay cut-off grade.
-The resource estimate has been reported above a block grade of 0.5g/t Au.
+2. The mineralisation has been wireframe modelled using a 0.3g/t Au assay cut-off grade.
+The Mineral Resource estimate has been reported above a block grade of 0.5g/t Au.

-4. The resource has been constrained by a A$1750/ounce conceptual optimal pit shell.
+3. The Mineral Resource has been constrained by a A$1750/ounce optimised pit shell.

 4. Ordinary kriging was used for grade estimation utilising Surpac software v6.6.2.

 5. Grade estimation was constrained to blocks within each of the mineralised wireframes.

-7. See ASX announcement dated 4th July 2016 for Inferred Resource announcement.
+7. See ASX announcement dated 7th August 2017 for previous Ore Reserve announcement.